Floyd–Warshall algorithm: Pseudocode

+Note: A common mistake in implementing the Floyd–Warshall algorithm is to misorder the triply nested loops (The correct order is KIJ).
+The incorrect IJK and IKJ algorithms do not give correct solutions for some instance.
+However, we can prove that if these are repeated three times, we obtain the correct solutions.

 Example

 The algorithm above is executed on the graph on the left below:

 Prior to the first recursion of the outer loop, labeled k = 0 above, the only known paths correspond to the single edges in the graph.
 At k = 1, paths that go through the vertex 1 are found: in particular, the path [2,1,3] is found, replacing the path [2,3] which has fewer edges but is longer (in terms of weight).
 At k = 2, paths going through the vertices {1,2} are found.
 The red and blue boxes show how the path [4,2,1,3] is assembled from the two known paths [4,2] and [2,1,3] encountered in previous iterations, with 2 in the intersection.
 The path [4,2,3] is not considered, because [2,1,3] is the shortest path encountered so far from 2 to 3.
 At k = 3, paths going through the vertices {1,2,3} are found.
 Finally, at k = 4, all shortest paths are found.

 The distance matrix at each iteration of k, with the updated distances in bold, will be: